mjstraughan/CubingHistory/docs/3x3/3x3ComputerAlgorithms.md

 ![](img/ComputerAlgorithms/Kociemba.png)

 Kociemba's 2-phase algorithm has become very popular in the cubing community since its public release.
 It is often — though not always — powering cube-solving robots or generating scrambling & solving sequences in cubing apps.
-It was also utilized in the search for God's number to name a few applications where a quick and not necessarily optimal solution (but still 20 moves or less) for a randomly scrambled cube is needed.
+It was also utilized in the search for God's number to name a few applications where a quick and not necessarily optimal solution (but still 20 moves or less) for a randomly scrambled cube is wanted.

 ## Richard Earl Korf (1997)